Nonskimono/College-Admissions/README.md

 <h1>Chukwunonso - Problem Solving Analysis and Prediction</h1>

 <h2>Description</h2>
 Project consists of a simple R script that walks the user through how I was able to solve a prediction issue encountered by Ivywood University.
-Below shows the powerpoint explanations of the analysis for proper context with the R script in the following folder.
+Below shows the powerpoint explanations of the analysis for proper context with the R script in the following file.
 <br />